wraithan/resume/docs/about.rst

 * Programming Polyglot
 * IRC is one of the first things I reconnect to when I open my laptop.
-* Karaoke enjoyer (unfortunately for my friends)
-* Long time Linux nerd (I used slackware when it was cool)
+* Long time Linux nerd (I used slackware when it was "cool")
 * Cyclist, both commute and sport.